Leave me alone

 ‘She lied.
 In fact, her smoking got very bad after that.
 Did you realise she had a lot of perfume on?
 I promised her I wouldn’t tell though.
 But she’s dead now so who cares, right?’

-Tzen kept the same frozen glare, but a tear rolled down his right eye.
+Tzen kept the same frozen glare, hurt and bothered.
 Why would Jenny tell him that?
 What was running in her head?

 Jenny felt a weight leave her shoulders.
 She felt evil, strong, but it was over in a second.
 Looking at Tzen, a whole new weight was put back on.
 What did she do?’